-Sometimes, an abnormal EKG reading is actually just a normal variation in a person’s heart rhythm.
-In other cases, it may be due to an underlying condition of the heart or a reaction to a medication the person is taking.
+Sometimes, an abnormal EKG reading is a normal variation in a person’s heart rhythm.
+In other cases, it may be due to an underlying condition of the heart or a reaction to a medication.

 An EKG reading is a helpful diagnostic tool.
 Once a doctor has identified the underlying condition, they can suggest appropriate treatment.

 To many people, an EKG is just a series of lines.
 However, each line corresponds to an electrical signal sent from the heart.